rfromthecastle/kobo-toolbox-to-google-sheets/README.md

 This script has a higher performance than the Google Sheets `IMPORTDATA()` function (which can lag if lots of data is imported), and eliminates the need for a paid API connection plugin.

+Note that this script only works for KoboToolbox projects that **do not require authentication to see forms and submit data**.

 To add to your Google Sheet, open Extensions > Apps Script and paste into Editor > Code.gs.

 ![image](https://github.com/rfromthecastle/kobo-toolbox-to-google-sheets/assets/18660080/6996e604-0a99-4d9a-a615-5a36061829b9)